 Archaeological investigations of the dykes which meet at the Prettygate Junction were carried out between 1956-8 and are published in CAR 11, 48-50.
-Plans of the excavations (CAR 11, Fig 2.25) were overlaid onto modern mapping of the area with 'best fit' showing that the development site was located immediately to the southeast of the dyke junction with a Second World War tank trap (MCC8706) crossing the property to the northeast of the proposed groundworks (see Figs 1 and 2).
-Caution must be advised however, as there were few 'fixed' points on the plans of the 1956-8 excavations to orientate it precisely over modern mapping, but there is unlikely to be more than a couple of metres disparity.
+A lack of fixed points on the ground has meant that it is difficult to precisely overlay the plans of the 1950s investigations (CAR 11, Fig 2.25) onto modern maps of the area, but 'best-fit' shows that the development site is located within the footprint of the Roman ditch of Prettygate Dyke (see Figs 1 and 4).

-In recent years CAT has undertaken monitoring works at 42 Gainsborough Road (CAT Report 1321) and 21 Van Dyck Road (CAT Report 1467) but found nothing of archaeological significance.
+In recent years CAT has undertaken monitoring works at 42 Gainsborough Road (CAT Report 1321), 21 Van Dyck Road (CAT Report 1467) and 28 Gainsborough Road (CAT Report 1669) but found nothing of archaeological significance.
+However, a deep modern feature identified during groundworks at 28 Gainsborough Road was identified as the possible location of the World War II tank trap plotted on the 1950s plans.